oscarotero/social-links/README.md

 ## Preload share counters

-The first time you use, for example `$page->facebook->shareCount`, a request to facebook API is executed.
-This means if you need also `$page->twitter->shareCount` and `$page->plus->shareCount`, three requests must be required.
-To improve performance, you can preload all these request, to be executed simultaneously (instead one after other).
+When you use, for example `$page->facebook->shareCount`, a request to facebook API is executed.
+This means that if you need also `$page->twitter->shareCount` and `$page->plus->shareCount`, three requests are required.
+To improve performance, you can execute all these requests in parallel.
 Example:

 ```php
 $page = newPage(['url' => 'http://page.com']);